There are some jokes involving police officers in the Vehicle file.

 - He begins closing arguments with, "As Ally McBeal once said..."

-(This article appeared in the Salt Lake City Tribune about a year ago.)
+(from an article in the Salt Lake City Tribune.)

 - Was that the SAME nose you broke as a child?